-In 2010, the Victorian Government established Safe Schools to ensure schools are safe places for all students, including lesbian, gay, bisexual, transgender and intersex (LGBTI) students, and are free of discrimination.
+In 2010, the Victorian Government established Safe Schools to ensure schools are safe places for all students, including Lesbian, Gay, Bisexual, Trans and gender diverse, Intersex, Queer, Asexual and questioning (LGBTIQA+) students, and are free of discrimination.

-A key part of the program is to provide professional development and training for secondary school teachers so that they are equipped to support LGBTI students.
+A key part of the program is to provide professional development and training for secondary school teachers so that they are equipped to support LGBTIQA+ students.

 The Safe Schools program is managed and delivered directly by the Department of Education and Training.

 The Safe Schools program helps schools foster a safe environment that is supportive and inclusive of LGBTIQA+ students.